 The “Open” in OpenSSL means that any developers can work on the code in the project.
 The SSL refers to secure sockets layer, which is a form of security built into a web browser that is used to encrypt and decrypt data being sent across the web.

 Over 2,500 Twitter accounts have been taken over by scammers and are tweeting links to adult dating and sex personals websites.
 Once the accounts were compromised, the attackers essentially “rebranded” the account by changing profile photos, biographies, and name of the accounts to match the websites they were promoting.

 Author: Nadia_Kovacs30 Employee Posted: 19-May-2016 | 3:45PM · Edited: 27-May-2016 | 11:37AM · 0 Comments · Translation:

 In 2012, LinkedIn suffered a data breach of six million user account names and passwords.
 Apparently, that breach is extremely larger than originally reported.

 Hot on the heels of the zero-day flaw announced earlier this week, Adobe has released a patch today that patches 25 newly discovered vulnerabilities.
 The vulnerabilities that were found affect Flash for Windows, Mac OS X, Linux, and ChromeOS operating systems.
 These vulnerabilities can allow an attacker to take control of the affected computer if exploited.
-Some of these attacks may already have been executed by cybercriminals.

 American cyber investigation company Hold Security has discovered a massive data breach of more than 250 million webmail accounts around the world.